AdityaSanthosh/pozzle-engine/docs/docs/intro.md

 It contains:

-- a full OAuth for supported APIs
+- a authentication management system
 - a GraphQL layer for the APIs
 - a monitoring service to see latency, success rate and error rate